 Random access memory, usually shortened to RAM or simply “memory,” is one of the most important parts of any computing device.
 Modern PCs, tablets, and phones typically have from 2GB up to 32GB, though some have even more.
 But how much RAM do you need, exactly?

-In a nutshell, here are some simple guidelines that apply to most PC devices.
+In a nutshell, here are some simple guidelines that apply to most PCs and Macs:

-- 4GB: Typically installed in budget notebooks.
-This is fine for basic Windows and Chrome OS usage, but little beyond that.
+- 8GB: Typically installed in entry-level notebooks.
+This is fine for basic Windows gaming at lower settings, but rapidly runs out of steam.

-- 8GB: Excellent for Windows and MacOS systems.
-It’s good for entry-level gaming, too.
+- 16GB: Excellent for Windows and MacOS systems and also good for gaming, especially if it is fast RAM.

-- 32GB and more: For enthusiasts and purpose-built workstations only.
-Serious gamers, engineers, professional A/V editors, and similar types need to start here and go higher if needed.
+- 64GB and more: For enthusiasts and purpose-built workstations only.
+Engineers, professional A/V editors, and similar types need to start here and go higher if needed.

 Remember, buying more RAM than you need doesn’t net you any performance benefit — it’s effectively wasted money.
 Buy what you actually need, and spend the remaining budget on more important components like the CPU or graphics card.